Aikku93/ulc-codec/FormatSpecs.md

 Inverse transform takes the above-decoded coefficients and applies the IMDCT to give the output stream.

+#### Deinterleaving

+Decimated subblocks (ie. when using window switching) have their coefficient interleaved/shuffled to obtain a more compact bitstream.
+The interleaving pattern groups coefficients of larger subblocks together so that they share the same frequency bands as that of the smallest subblock (for example, if the smallest subblock is N/8 and the largest is N/2, then 4 coefficients of the N/2 subblock are grouped as one), and then ordered by window position (eg. for A=N/2,B=N/4,C=N/8,D=N/8, the following coefficients are coded one after the other: 4 coefficients of A, 2 coefficients of B, 1 coefficient of C, 1 coefficient of D).
+Deinterleaving must simply undo this ordering to restore all of the subblocks, which may then proceed through IMDCT one after the other.

 #### IMDCT

 The IMDCT used in this codec follows the normal IMDCT formula found on any maths book, but without any scaling factor in front (as it is moved to the MDCT in the encoder) and with a shifted basis that results in phase inversion (as this results in programming optimizations), ie.